We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Your compost pile does not have to be directly on the ground to effectively decompose.
 Using a contained bin or barrel keeps compost materials from spreading or blowing around the yard and can also help keep out rodents and other pests.

 Several of the compost bins we've included in this list lack a bottom, which allows the contents to touch the soil, but that does not make them more or less effective than closed bins.
 It should be noted that direct-to-soil composting is when you mix kitchen scraps directly into the soil in a hole in your garden beds.
 This results in a nutrient-rich soil blend, says Phillips.
-When you take the pre-compost generated by indoor kitchen counter compost containers and bury it in the soil to continue decomposing, you are also practicing direct-to-soil composting.
+When you take the pre-compost generated by indoor kitchen countertop composters and bury it in the soil to continue decomposing, you are also practicing direct-to-soil composting.

 Steil adds that if you do prefer a compost pile that's directly on the ground, the ideal size is around 3 feet by 3 feet by 3 feet to achieve the heat level required for successful decomposition.